-CDR Global has earned and maintains numerous industry certifications and is proud to be a r2 certified recycling company.
+CDR Global has earned and maintains numerous industry certifications and is proud to be a R2 certified reuse and recycling company.
+CDR’s focus is to refurbish and resell for reuse all repairable electronic equipment, these efforts in turn, produce another R, ROI.
 These certifications demonstrate our steadfast commitment to environmental responsibility.
 They also guide our management and operational practices while assuring high standards of performance and integrity.

 Member of National Association for Information Destruction Inc. (NAID) – Being a member of NAID means we are dedicated to the advancement of the information destruction industry, promoting education and the highest ethical standards.

 R2 2013 Standard – CDR Global is excited to be one of the first electronics recyclers to upgrade to the R2:2013 Standard and has attained Certification in this voluntary standard that far exceeds regulatory and legal compliance requirements.
 Co-sponsored and endorsed by the EPA, it is also the most comprehensive standard for electronics recycling; covering environmental, health and safety and data security practices.

 R2-Certified Recycling Companies Protect Your Business

 How R2 Recyclers Protect Your Business CDR Global – (Downloadable PDF)

 R2 Certificate The R2 standard goes beyond setting high standards for environmental security.
 It specifically addresses all aspects of end-of-life IT asset disposition management – health, safety and security.
 As an R2 certified recycling company of IT equipment and related hardware, CDR Global strictly adheres to its standards for eWaste disposal and practices, including:

 - Financial responsibility